ev34j/ev34j-mindstorm-firebase/README.md

 ### Zombie processes

-If you do not cleanly exit the robot app with the keyboard controller, you will need to login to the EV3 and kill the robot java process manually:
+If you do not cleanly exit the robot app with the keyboard controller (type X X), you will need to ssh into the EV3 and kill the robot java process manually:

 ```bash
 $ ssh robot@ev3dev